tekumara/notes/pyright.md

 But on the other hand, the type information is inferred and can be incorrect.
 Some of these problems can only be fixed by the third party library author, and/or a type stub.
 Inference from source files can also be slow and can result in a sluggish experience for complex libraries like [tensorflow](https://github.com/microsoft/pyright/issues/1404#issuecomment-765814403).

-If you are using Pyright/pylance for type checking, `"useLibraryCodeForTypes": false` is recommended.
 The feature was added to provide completion suggestions when using Pylance (see [pyright/#945](https://github.com/microsoft/pyright/issues/945#issuecomment-674466348)).
-However, it will also disable "Go to Definition" behaviour (see [pylance-release/#278](https://github.com/microsoft/pylance-release/issues/278)).
+Setting `"useLibraryCodeForTypes": false` will prevent type errors from incorrectly typed libraries.
+But, it will also disable "Go to Definition" behaviour in Pylance (see [pylance-release/#278](https://github.com/microsoft/pylance-release/issues/278)).

+As of [pyright 1.1.303](https://github.com/microsoft/pyright/releases/tag/1.1.303) `useLibraryCodeForTypes` defaults to true.

 ## Missing Type Stubs